Welcome to Day 2 of my MLM Boot Camp.

 You need to find the right company at the right time.
 You should do research on your potential network marketing company like you would if you were investing $100k in a franchise.

-You have to know what you are getting yourself into.
+You must know what you are getting yourself into.
 Ideally, you want a company with a product or service you are extremely passionate about.
 It also helps to team up with a company that is still under radar and is not a household name yet.
 Ideally, you want a network marketing company that is around 5-years old, but still in the pre-momentum phase.

 You should also know that most top earners have been with SEVERAL companies BEFORE they eventually found their forever home.
 So if you don’t do well in your first company, don’t give up.
 There is probably something out there that is perfect for you.
 You just have to find it.